 SF City Attorney warns legal action if Oakland Airport adds "San Francisco Bay" to name

-SAN FRANCISCO – As Oakland International Airport considers adding "San Francisco Bay" to its name to help boost business, San Francisco's City Attorney is warning of potential legal action.
+SAN FRANCISCO – As Oakland International Airport considers adding "San Francisco Bay" to its name as it seeks to boost business, San Francisco's City Attorney is warning of potential legal action.

-In a letter to commissioners at the Port of Oakland, which operates the airport, Chiu urged them to abandon the proposal and consider a different name that doesn't include "San Francisco".
+In a letter to commissioners at the Port of Oakland, which operates the airport, David Chiu urged them to abandon the proposal and consider a different name that doesn't include "San Francisco," saying San Francisco has "strong objections" to the idea.

 "Should you continue in these efforts, I intend to pursue legal action to prevent your use of the proposed new name," Chiu said.